m1zzed/Code-for-Arduino-for-TG-notifications/README.md

 # Code-for-Arduino-for-TG-notifications
-This code for Arduino on language like C++ for buzzer on pin D1, Telegram work on cloudflare it works in any country, you can use this code for any DIY-projects on Arduino(my was ESP8266 you can choose another ESP)
+This code for Arduino on language like C++ for buzzer on pin D1, Telegram work on cloudflare it works in any country, you can use this code for any DIY-projects on Arduino(my was ESP8266 you can choose another ESP.